olavgg/py-sth/README.md

 py-sth
 ======

 Python storage tank helper.
-Basically a program that reports health status for devices, raid, and can list a full filesystem watch its changes.
+Basically a program that reports health status for devices, raid.
+It can also recursively list file/folder contents in a specified folder and watch its changes.

+MIT Licensed